Convention (norm): Government

 In government, convention is a set of unwritten rules that participants in the government must follow.
 These rules can be ignored only if justification is clear, or can be provided.
 Otherwise, consequences follow.
 Consequences may include ignoring some other convention that has until now been followed.
 According to the traditional doctrine (Dicey), conventions cannot be enforced in courts, because they are non-legal sets of rules.
 Convention is particularly important in the Westminster System of government, where many of the rules are unwritten.

-International law

-The term "convention" is also used in international law to refer to certain formal statements of principle such as the Convention on the Rights of the Child.
-Conventions are adopted by international bodies such as the International Labour Organization and the United Nations.
-Conventions so adopted usually apply only to countries that ratify them, and do not automatically apply to member states of such bodies.
-These conventions are generally seen as having the force of international treaties for the ratifying countries.
-The best known of these are perhaps the several Geneva Conventions.